5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

     pip3 install -r requirements.txt
     ```
 - Wait until the downloads and installations for the pip3 stuff has finished
 - Next, double-click on `Build-Binary.command` &rarr; It will download `payloads.dmg` and `Universal-Bibaries.dmg`.
-These are files the patcher needs so patching won't fail.
+These are required files so patching won't fail.
-- Once the download is done, navigaze to `/Downloads/OpenCore-Legacy-Patcher-sonoma-development/resources/sys_patch/`
+- Once the download is complete, navigaze to `/Downloads/OpenCore-Legacy-Patcher-sonoma-development/resources/sys_patch/`
 - Open `sys_patch_detect.py` with IDLE, TextEdit, Visual Studio Code or Xcode
 - Change the following setting based on the chipset your Wifi Card uses:
 	- For **Modern** WiFi Cards: set `self.modern_wifi = True`
 	- For **Legacy** WiFI Cards: set `self.legacy_wifi = True`
 	- :warning: Enable either **Modern** or **Legacy**, not both!!!
 It will break WiFi.
-- Once that's done, double-click on `OpenCore-Patcher-GUI.command` to build the Patcher App.
+- Close the .py file and double-click on `OpenCore-Patcher-GUI.command` to build the Patcher App.
 The GUI will pop-up automatically once it's done.
 - Click on "Post-Install Root Patch".
 You should be greeted by this message (Available Graphics Patches vary based on used CPU): <br>![](https://www.insanelymac.com/uploads/monthly_2023_08/403798316_Bildschirmfoto2023-08-02um11_12_24.png.7b944c8bdf5e5a1ed396b7a93fe391a9.png)
 - Start Patching.
 In my case, it's for a BCM94352HMB (Modern): <br>![](https://www.insanelymac.com/uploads/monthly_2023_08/366682814_Bildschirmfoto2023-08-02um11_17_12.png.ad94650eb54ff5401f2320bb89b8c24b.png)
 - Once it's done, reboot